 I thought that I submitted all the documents for my immunization requirement, however, I received an email asking for this information.
 Why?

 If you submitted documentation of immunity, and still received an email regarding your partial or non-compliant status, it is likely that the information does not fulfill all of New York State's requirements.
 Many students who have received a single dose of either the Measles or MMR vaccine are unaware that the NY STATE PUBLIC HEALTH LAW REQUIRES TWO DOSES OF THE MEASLES VACCINE.
 Students in this category must obtain a second dose of the MMR vaccine to be fully compliant.
-Health Services offers the MMR booster shot by appointment at the cost of $50 or for free if you are currently enrolled in the Columbia Health Program.
+Health Services offers the MMR booster shot by appointment at the cost of $50 or for free if you have paid the Columbia Health Fee.
 If you are not sure why you are not compliant, you may contact us at firstname.lastname@example.org or at (212) 678-3006.

 You are not compliant by New York State standards without the second measles shot.
 We will place a 'hold' on your future registration if you fail to get the second measles inoculation.
 Please remember to provide the documentation of your second measles shot to the staff in the Office of Insurance and Immunization Records in 159 Thorndike Hall so that your records are accurately updated.